grant-king/ML_progress/log.md

 **Thoughts:** The book worked out.
 Trying again to build a database of plants.

+May 2, 2019

+**Today's Progress:** Continued working with plant Scrapy project.
+DataCamp practice sessions.
+Continued Mindshift course.
+Continued algorithm study.

+**Thoughts:** I'm finally using Postman a little to find proper class names to use in the selector method on a response object in Scrapy.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA